Chapter 4: Construction Details, Section 12: Temporary Traffic Control

-The resident engineer may accept use of contractor-proposed devices on the Authorized Material List for Highway Safety Features.
+The resident engineer may accept use of contractor-proposed devices on the Authorized Materials List for Highway Safety Features.

-Determine if the temporary traffic control devices to be used are on the Authorized Material List for Signing and Delineation Materials and if they require a certificate of compliance.
+Determine if the temporary traffic control devices to be used are on the Authorized Materials List for Signing and Delineation Materials and if they require a certificate of compliance.

 Obtain self-certification using Form TR-0030, "Work Zone Category 1 Temporary Traffic Control Device Certificate of Crashworthiness," from the contractor.